27 employee feedback examples & the right way to use them

 — Jenny von Podewils, co-founder and co-CEO at Leapsome

-Research shows that employees want to receive meaningful feedback.
-This way, people have a better feel for where they can improve and where they’re already excelling.
+Research shows that employees want to receive meaningful feedback so they have a better feel for where they can improve and where they’re already excelling.
 Feedback is fundamental to planning learning and development goals, and it brings coaching and enablement into the manager-report relationship.

 It takes time and energy to give someone useful feedback.
 When delivered appropriately and with care, feedback is a gift.
-It shows investment in the other person’s progress, rather than a lack of concern for them and their actions.
+It shows concern for the other person, and a deep investment in their progress.

 When delivered with empathy, employee feedback can boost morale and give people more confidence in their work.
-When issues are addressed with meaningful feedback, you give people the chance to learn and grow — fueling high employee performance.
+By addressing issues with meaningful feedback, you give people the chance to learn and grow, fueling high employee performance.
 And when you share positive feedback, you acknowledge impactful work.
 Praise stimulates the brain’s “rest and digest” nervous system and shows team members that their efforts won’t go unnoticed.

 When should I give employee feedback?

 Managers should give frequent positive feedback but strike a balance to not bombard their direct reports with too much input.